dpennstate/software-testing-hodoku-maven/README.md

 # Steps to clone and run tests
 1. Use git clone https://github.com/dpennstate/software-testing-hodoku-maven.git to clone the project
 2. Run npm install in the local repo after opening the project in an IDE
-3. run mvn test to run all the tests
+3. Run mvn test to run all the tests